GeomScale/volesti/include/sos/README.md

 * Added MKL Support (system-dependent configuration necessary)
 * Dynamically switch between float -> double -> long double -> multiprecision, when Matrices become ill-conditioned.
     Note that this feature currenlty only works for the InterpolantDualSOSBarrier, SumBarrier and ProductBarrier.
+* Dynamic step-length for predictor step and size of large neighborhood.
+* Input and configuration files in JSON format

 #### Roadmap